sandhyaparna/Data-Science/Modeling/Feature Selection.md

 * Low Variance filter - Variance Threshold
 * Remove highly correlated variables
 * Regularization - Lasso
-* Forward slection, Backward Selection, Stepwise Selection
+* Forward slection, Backward Selection, Stepwise Selection (Recursive Feature Elimination)
 * Features with 0 importance in a tree based model
 * Chi-sq for Categorical data - SelectKBest based on chi-sq score in python
+* F-test capture linear relationship well (Correlation)
+  * Scikit learn provides the Selecting K best features using F-Test.
+  * sklearn.feature_selection.f_regression
+  * sklearn.feature_selection.f_classif
 * Mutual info: Mutual Information between two variables measures the dependence of one variable to another.
 If X and Y are two variables, and
   * If X and Y are independent, then no information about Y can be obtained by knowing X or vice versa.
 Hence their mutual information is 0.
   * If X is a deterministic function of Y, then we can determine X from Y and Y from X with mutual information 1.